Navigating Insurance to Secure a Safe Bed for Your Special-Needs Child

 Markwood says that SleepSafe Beds has, by necessity and volume, become a trusted resource in this area.
-The company is a nationally recognized leader in providing high-quality, customized beds for special-needs children.
+The company is nationally recognized for providing high-quality, customized beds for special-needs children.

-She adds that, "Our staff is on the phones every day assisting parents and therapists who are trying to get insurance approvals.
+She adds, "Our staff is on the phones every day assisting parents and therapists who are trying to get insurance approvals.
 It's an advantage that our products meet and exceed FDA standards.
-All of our bed models are typically covered by private insurance and Medicaid."
+Our bed models are typically covered by private insurance and Medicaid."

 She outlines some of the steps that should be taken to navigate the insurance maze:

-While SleepSafe Beds is prohibited by law from writing Letters of Medical Necessity, the company's experts act as advisors on a daily basis.
-Their guidance provides important insights including:
+While SleepSafe Beds is prohibited by law from writing Letters of Medical Necessity, the company's experts act as advisors daily.
+Their guidance provides important insights, including

+- Address the insurance company's objections.
 The most common reason for insurance company denial is that they don't see any need for the safety bed.
-Your letter should list what you are currently using and why it won't work long term.
-For example, the rejection letter will often suggest putting a mattress on the floor as an alternative.
+Your letter should list your current use and why it won't work long-term.
+For example, the rejection letter often suggests putting a mattress on the floor as an alternative.
 If that's the case, you need to explain clearly why such strategies as putting a mattress on the floor won't work.

-Explain the child's need for specific requirements such as full safety rails, or specific height required for safety (where the double safety rail and mattress height adjustability of the SleepSafer model would accommodate the needs), or the necessity of articulation to raise the head or feet of the patient in order to feed, medicate or provide mobility.
+- Recommend the bed model that addresses each of the concerns.
+Explain the child's need for specific requirements, such as full safety rails or specific height required for safety (where the double safety rail and mattress height adjustability of the SleepSafer model would accommodate the needs) or the necessity of articulation to raise the head or feet of the patient to feed, medicate or provide mobility.

 Helpful examples of Letters of Medical Necessity are available on the SleepSafe Beds website.